Mount Victoria Tunnel: Improvements

-What this indicates is that the next three years will likely see significant safety improvements made to the tunnel, with some funding on continued investigation, design and property purchases planning for any further upgrades to the tunnel and approach roads beyond that timeframe.

-The National Land Transport Programme also forecasts the cost of Basin Reserve improvements to be around NZ$41.2m, but classifies it as a "Reserve" project" with no date for commencement.
-It is unlikely construction work on this project, if approved, would commence before 2012.
+The tunnel received a safety overhaul in 2016.
+This included a repainting of the interior, replacement of lighting with LED bulbs, and ventilation improvements.
+The control rooms were also refurbished and an additional one was added.

 Second tunnel

 Following the opening of the Wellington Airport in 1959 it was identified that due to the additional traffic that this would generate a second tunnel would be needed.
 However it wasn't until 1974 that a approximately 2.5 metres diameter pilot tunnel was dug through the hill over a 12-month period.
 The intention was to expand the tunnel out to 10m over the next three years but the plans was cancelled by budget constraints and the entrance was bricked up in 1981.
 The NZTA still owns 31 properties which were meant to have been used for the tunnel access.

-The National Land Transport Programme forecasts costs for duplication of Mount Victoria Tunnel at NZ$6.6m for the design phase and $8.8m for property purchases, but no figure for construction of the tunnel.
-The design and property purchase phases are classified as "Reserve" and are unlikely to proceed until completion of the investigation phase.
-This means it is almost certain no construction work could commence on duplicating Mount Victoria Tunnel before 2012.
-Given the dependency of such a project on improvements at the Basin Reserve, it would be fair to assume that any tunnel duplication is dependent on significant capacity improvements to traffic flow around the Basin Reserve.

-Nickname
+In 2011, they attempted gain permission to remove some of these homes to construct a second tunnel, but faced legal roadblocks regarding the heritage nature of some of these properties, many of which were built before 1930.

+More recently, the New Zealand government has proposed a second tunnel.
+This was initially proposed as a public transport tunnel in 2022 as part of the Let's Get Wellington Moving project.
+Following the 2023 general election, the new government scrapped the initiative and changed these plans into a tunnel for general traffic.

+In November 2025, the New Zealand Transport Agency unveiled a proposed design for changes to State Highway 1 which would include a second Mount Victoria Tunnel.
+The Transport Agency stated that the proposal would cost $2.9 to $3.8 billion.

+Tooting
-There is a tradition among Wellingtonians of tooting (sounding) a vehicle's horn as they pass through the tunnel, leading to the local colloquial name of "Toot Tunnel".
-Some suggest that the tooting began as a tribute to Phyllis Symons, who was buried alive in the spoil from the project by a tunnel labourer, George Coats.

-The tradition of tooting in the tunnel was referenced in an episode of the comedy series Wellington Paranormal.
+There is a tradition among Wellingtonians of tooting sounding a vehicle's horn as they pass through the tunnel, leading to the local colloquial name of "Toot Tunnel".
+Some suggest that this began as a tribute to the murder of Phyllis Symons.
+The honking was referenced in an episode of the comedy series Wellington Paranormal.